-Type A influenza is the most dangerous, known to cause outbreaks and increase your risk of disease.
-Unlike a type B infection, type A viruses are categorized by strain and subtype.
-These viruses are always changing, creating new strains from one flu season to the next.
+Type A influenza can be dangerous and is known to cause outbreaks and increase your risk of disease.
+Unlike a type B infection, type A viruses are categorized by subtypes and strains.
+Influenza A mutates faster than influenza B, but both viruses are always changing, creating new strains from one flu season to the next.
 Past flu vaccinations will not prevent infection from a new strain.

-Wild birds are the natural hosts for a type A virus (also called avian flu or bird flu), but this infection can also spread to other animals and humans.
-This often causes pandemics.
+Wild birds are the natural hosts for a type A virus, also called avian flu and bird flu.
+This infection can also spread to other animals and humans.
+This, combined with the ability of type A influenza to mutate faster than type B, can cause pandemics.

 Before treating your condition, your doctor will need to check for the influenza virus.
-The most commonly used test is the rapid influenza diagnostics test.
+The preferred test is the rapid molecular assay.
 In this procedure, your doctor swabs your nose or throat.
-The test will detect virus antigens within 30 minutes or less.
+The test will detect influenza viral RNA within 30 minutes or less.

-Results are not always accurate, and your doctor may have to diagnose you based on your symptoms or other flu tests.
+Results aren’t always accurate, and your doctor may have to make a diagnosis based on your symptoms or other flu tests.